 Astro Pak was literally born at the dawn of the Space Race, serving North American Rockwell and other Southern California aerospace companies as they built the first spacecraft that would take Americans into Earth’s orbit and beyond, to the Moon.
 Sixty years later, we continue to serve those companies building manned and unmanned space vehicles as well as the support equipment and launch facilities.

 In addition to precision cleaning, passivating, assembling and packaging flight equipment, Astro Pak also performs a variety of testing regimens including hydrostatic and pneumatic.
-We offer a wide range of process methods ranging from hand detail cleaning, high pressure spraying, ultrasonic, flow through circulation, and vacuum bake out among others.
+We offer a wide range of process methods ranging from hand detail cleaning, high pressure spraying, ultrasonic, and flow through circulation among others.
 And when absolute sterility matters, NASA’s partner, the Jet Propulsion Laboratory, turns to Astro Pak to ensure that components of the Mars 2020 Rover will not contaminate the Red Planet as it searches for life.

 Just as Astro Pak’s list of services has grown over the past six decades, so has the number of service facilities located around the country to offer in-house and on-site services to its clients.
 This includes our newest location on Florida’s Space Coast, right outside the Kennedy Space Center.
 There, Astro Pak’s skilled technicians are working on the center’s Mobile Launch Platforms, the giant tractors which will transport the US’ next generation of manned space vehicles from the Vertical Assembly Building to the launch site.
 Further work is being performed on the facility’s cryogenic and heat exchange systems, to ensure that they will withstand the extreme temperatures critical for successful launches.